Information Specifically for Incoming First-Year Students

 Students are encouraged to self-identify as soon as possible after making their decision to attend Clark University.

 Early Orientation Program:

-An early orientation program begins one day before "Week One" (freshmen orientation).
-Students who have self-identified and follow the time-line below will be invited to attend Early Orientation.
+An Early Orientation program begins one day before "Week One" (first-year student orientation).
+Students who have self-identified and follow the timeline below will be invited to attend Early Orientation.

 Timeline for Early Orientation

 We hope that the following time line will be helpful:

 May: Make a decision to enroll and submit disability documentation to the coordinator Student Accessibility Services.
 You must self-identify prior to June 15th to attend Early Orientation.